Joint Beamforming and Position Optimization for Fluid RIS-aided ISAC Systems: Proposed Algorithm

 which can be addressed by ALM \cite{lxp_optimization,boyd}.
 Specifically, we first employ the complex-real conversion by separating the real part and the imaginary part.
-The problem can thus be converted to its real form as
+Thus, (\ref{optimize_W2}) is converted to its real form as